-A prospectus is a document that is issued by a public company.
+- No Prospectus Needed: A prospectus is a document that is issued by a public company.
 It is used to explain this scenario and invite members of the public to come and buy shares.
-However, this does not happen with the private companies since the public is not allowed to subscribe for the shares.
+However, this does not happen with private companies since the public is not allowed to subscribe for the shares.

 Disadvantages Of Private Companies.

 - One of the main demerits of these companies and the difference between PLC and LTD is that their shares are not public and cannot be sold or transferred to another entity freely.

 - All the shareholders need to agree on whether they should transfer or sell the shares before it is done, something that complicates the process.